The Mountain (Haken album): Reception

 The Mountain was met with critical acclaim.

 Conor Fynes of Prog Sphere called it "quite possibly the greatest statement in progressive metal yet released in 2013", and noted that "the influence of bands like Dream Theater and King Crimson are undoubtedly evident, but Haken have finally claimed ownership of a sound unto their own.
 He however criticized the lyrics, saying they "tend to feel as cheesy and heavy-handed as they have always been", though still noting songwriting improvements compared to the previous two albums.

 Anso DF of MetalSucks considered The Mountain "a chore, an overlong, indulgent, and occasionally annoying odyssey", but stated that "fans of Porcupine Tree and Katatonia will love The Mountain's moody melodies, if not its flights of wankery.
 The latter will tantalize those in a mood for Petrucci-type fun, though unsatisfied they will be with the infrequency of heavy riffage.
 It's basically just barely too heavy to be mistaken for Cairo.
 But not too heavy to open a co-headline tour of Devin Townsend and Zamfir."

 Steven Reid of Sea of Tranquility said the album is "blindingly technical", but "doesn't feel like an exercise in how to get the most notes out of any given instrument".
 He also stated that "every instrumentalist comes to the fore, but never too egotistical to take a big step back when the need arises."

 Kevin of The Monolith called it "a fantastic album that combines elements from all over the musical spectrum, boasting jazz, classic prog, modern prog rock and metal as main influences, while weaving the likes of choral, funk, and soul in as well.
 It has fantastic writing, amazing musicianship, a really personal, relatable theme, and sounds clear as a bell."

 Roger T, also of Prog Sphere, gave the album a mixed review, stating that "Haken have taken a trolley-dash through the supermarket of prog, grabbing every influence they can get their eager little hands on, sometimes wholesale, and the end product is dizzying in its ambition and scope."
 However, he praised some songs, such as "Cockroach King", in which he noted vocal influences of Gentle Giant and "Because It's There", described by him as "an example of highly skilled writing and arrangement".

 It has been cited by Dream Theater keyboardist Jordan Rudess and by drummer Mike Portnoy as one of their top 10 albums of 2013.
 It was also praised by Between the Buried and Me's bassist Dan Briggs.

 The Mountain made the band gain a more substantial fanbase.
 At Prog Sphere, it won first place in albums of 2013 and fourth place in The Prog Report.
+In 2024, it was named one of the 10 "wackiest" progressive metal albums ever by Loudwire.